Krista Ingerick, BA, LMT

 Mary practices the full scope of Traditional Chinese Medicine which includes diet & lifestyle counseling, herbal therapeutics, and physical modalities which include acupuncture, cupping, and tuina.
 She combines modern biomedical advances in acupuncture with TCM theory, and traveled to China to gain perspective & experience in acupuncture within a hospital setting.
 Mary’s experience in teaching inspires her approach to empower and educate her patients to take control of aspects of their life to improve their health outcomes.

 When you aren’t working, what are your hobbies?
-I would love to say that I spend all my free time with my family and huge dog outside enjoying the beautiful Finger Lakes (this does take up the majority of our time).
+I would love to say that I spend all my free time with my family and huge dog outside enjoying the beautiful Finger Lakes (and this does take up the majority of our time).
 However, we live in an 1850’s Greek Revival home, so I’m often finding things to do around the house.
-The great thing is that my husband and son love to help with all my projects (at least that’s what they my son tells me to my face.)
+The great thing is that my husband and son love to help with all my projects (at least that’s what my son tells me to my face.)

 If you could have any one super power what would it be?
 I would love to be able to time travel…to see what the future holds for my family and friends, and what we could do to make the world a better place.
 Most importantly it would let me have the chance to see and talk to those important people who are no longer with me.